philou/built-in-quality-game/Rules.md

 You are a team of fresh grad starting a new project.
 You have a lot of ideas, but everything is still to do.
 During the game, we'll represent building the product as a [Kanban board](https://en.wikipedia.org/wiki/Kanban_board), and work items as small colored pieces of paper.

 At first, as a fresh grads, you'll suffer from your lack of build-in quality practice.
-As time goes, and as you master industry best practices, you'll see your flow of value improve.
+As time goes, and as you master industry best practices, you'll see your value delivery rate increase.

 Every team member will take one 1 or more roles and will be responsible to pull work items in his column.
 If something goes bad when an item reaches production, it will have to be reworked.
 Regularly, you can chose to work on mastering new practices instead of features.
 The more best practices in place, and the smoother the release will become.

 The game is played in rounds (representing days).
-During a round, each team member can pull items from the previous column *once*.
+During a round, each team member can pull items from the previous column.
 It's only when all the players have pulled their work items, that we can move to the next round.

 The game ends when you feel you have learned enough.
 Take the opportunity to discuss your insights with other participants.